wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 <img alt="winscp-after-file-upload" src="../../assets/img/winscp-after-file-upload.png" width="600">

-Check your Grafana dashboard and MQTT explorer to review the result of copying the file in the wis2box-ftp.
+Check your Grafana dashboard and MQTT Explorer to review the result of copying the file in the wis2box-ftp.

 !!!
 Question